nilenso/bugle-forms/README.md

-**Note**: The latest changes are found in the `fill-form-story` branch that have not been merged due to incomplete tests.
+**Note**: The latest changes are found in the `fill-form-story` branch that has not been merged due to incomplete tests.

 # Bugle Forms